Bachelor of Science in Nursing—RN-to-BSN

 Description and Outcomes

 A Bachelor of Science in Nursing degree prepares members of the nursing profession who are effective in the integration of evidence as a foundation for practice.
 The program emphasizes professional growth and lifelong learning by building upon a foundation of the arts, sciences, and humanities.
-Program outcomes promote leadership in a culturally diverse and global health care system that is rapidly changing.
+Program outcomes promote leadership in a diverse and rapidly changing health care system.
 Graduates are prepared to provide direct and indirect care for individuals, families, communities, and populations.

 This program is available in ExcelTrack.
 Speak with your University representative for any limitations.
 For more information on ExcelTrack, see Learning Paths in the Approach to Learning section of the Catalog.